Wednesday, July 1, 2015

 🎄🎄🎄🎄1965~ Christmas Holiday trip to Chicago, Illinois

-Winter of 1965 my Dad, Uncle Harry, Vicki, and I traveled to Chicago, Illinois in a 1961 Green Plymouth.
+In the winter of 1965, my Dad, Uncle Harry, Vicki, and I traveled to Chicago, Illinois, in a 1961 Green Plymouth.

-A warm glowing feeling came over me as we passed through other smaller towns that was also beautifully decorated for the holidays.
+A warm, glowing feeling came over me as we passed through other smaller towns that were also beautifully decorated for the holidays.

-I don’t remember the route that we took, but I do remember going around a lot of curves and squealing tires.
+I don't remember the route we took, but I do remember going around a lot of curves and squealing the tires.

-It was late at night everyone had fallen asleep except dad, who was doing the driving.
+It was late at night, and everyone had fallen asleep except Dad, who was doing the driving.

-We had come to a place called Turkey Run in Indiana, it was an area known for lots of curves on the road.
+We had come to Turkey Run in Indiana, an area known for its many curves.

 Kingery Highway Cal-Sag Bridge (Copy from the Internet)